 Module 9.
 Sampling issues in random regression analyses

-Step 1:

-oal: to develop understanding of hierarchies in variance when individuals express their traits as a response to a changing environmental factor, but do so differently.
-In other words, individuals have variable reaction norms in both intercept and slope.

-Introduction:
+Step 1: The effect of the magnitude of Vs on power and bias in Vs

+Sub-goal: to develop understanding of how the magnitude of Vs (among-individual variance in slope) influence detectability of non-zero Vs when the other parameters like the numbers of individuals and repeats per individuals are fixed.

+Introduction: In Module 6, we explored situations where individuals react to environmental changes in different manners, i.e., there exist non-zero among-individual variance in slope (VS) or individual by environment interactions (IxE).

+It seems to make sence to be able to change Vs as well as VI to compare????

 Exercise:

+yhi=(β0+Ii)+(β1+Si)x1hi+ehi

+IiSi~MVN(0, ΩIS): ΩIS=VICovISVar(S)

+VP=VI+VSx+CovIS+VR

 Here we depart from the random-intercept regression model presented in Step 4 of module 1 by introducing a parameter that allows defining individual deviations from the population mean response to environmental changes.
 The fundamental difference between the random-intercept regression and the random-slope model, is that while the former uses individual-level “random” effects to model individual-specific intercepts (i.e. that depict the between-individual variance of mean trait values), the latter introduces an additional “random” effect on the slopes (i.e. that describe how individuals respond to changing environments).
 For the random-intercept regression, we used the following model to recreate our simulated set of effects:

-yhi=Ii+βskxskhi+ehi
+yhi=Ii+β1x1hi+ehi

 We will modify this model as:

-yhi=Ii+(βsk+Sski)xskhi+ehi
+yhi=Ii+(β1+Si)xhi+ehi

-in which Sski is the effect of measured environment xskhi on the measure of phenotype in ith individual.
+in which Si is the effect of measured environment xhi on the measure of phenotype in ith individual.
 Accordingly, we can apply the following parameterization regimes:

 Number of individuals: